 How fast can a cheetah run?

-1) They have a lightweight, slender frame and weigh between 21 and 72 kilograms or 46 to 160 pounds.
+- They have a lightweight, slender frame that weighs between 21 and 72 kilograms.

-3) In order to maintain their grip at high speed, a cheetah’s claws are semi-retractable.
-This also makes it easy to identify a cheetah’s pawprints because, unlike other cats, their prints will have telltale claw marks at the toes.
+- In order to maintain their grip at high speed, a cheetah’s claws are semi-retractable.
+This also makes it easy to identify a cheetah’s pawprints because, unlike other cats, their prints will have tell-tale claw marks at the toes.

-4) It’s also interesting to note that they use their long fluffy tail for balance while hunting at high speeds.
+- They use their long tails to keep their balance while hunting at high speeds.